-Congenital Hypertrophy of the Retinal Pigment Epithelium on OCT
+Congenital Hypertrophy of the Retinal Pigment Epithelium on Optical Coherence Tomography

 “Congenital hypertrophy of the retinal pigment epithelium (CHRPE) is a benign, pigmented lesion located at the level of the RPE.”17 CHRPE lesions can present with areas of hypopigmentation known as lacunae which can grow in size with age.17,18,19